The meaning of Easter is (of course) the most important aspect of the holiday. However, many of us also love to give and receive Easter eggs.

 3. Be Generous

-Finally, we can enjoy a more ethical Easter by being generous.
+Finally, you can enjoy a more ethical Easter by being generous.

 At Easter time we celebrate the most generous gift the world has ever seen.
 The death of Christ on the cross for our sins.
 What better time to reflect God’s generosity to the world around us?